mgreiff/crazyflie-project/README.md

 ###### Contents
 * RampMotorExample.py - An example for connecting and controlling thrust to the motors from the Bitcraze VM using ZMQ.

-#### /documentation/*
+#### /crazy_documentation/*
 The project documentation, will eventually include a report discussion both the theory and implementation of the project.

 ###### Contents
-* **Report.tex** - A report containing a short discussion on the dynamics, PD, MPC, L1 control and TODO's.
+* **Report.tex** - A report containing a discussion on the dynamics, filtering, motion planning, PD, MPC, L1 control and TODO's.

+#### /crazy_trajectory/*
+Contains the scripts for motion planning (see crazy_documentation).

+###### Contents
+* **get_A.m** - Computes the constraint matrix of a polynomial spline.
+* **get_Q.m** - Computes the hessian hessian of a polynomial spline.
+* **compute_splines.m** - Assembles the global Q and A matrices and minimizes the const function usin quadprog.
+* **plot_splines.m** - Plots the position-, velocity-, acceleation- and jerkprofiles of the complete trajectory taking the output of quadprog and the time array as input.
+* **splines_2_1D_example.m** - An example which generates the minimum snap trajectory when constraining positional endpoints using 1-3 polynomials of degree 3-5.

-#### /simulink_model/*
+#### /simulink/*
 Contains the files used in modelling of the quadcopter.
+Many of the files are works in progress and some cannot be run at all.
 The necessary paths and parameters are set up by tunning the ``simulink_init.m`` file, after which the examples in the /examples/* directory can be run.
 Some of these may need additional parameters, in which case an ``init_.m`` file is located in the same directory as the example subdirectory.
+The MPC_cvx_test and LQR_control_test can be run but are far from complete just yet, everything else should be OK.

 ###### Contents - Models
 * /quadcopter_model/**quadcopter_init.m** - Constants and initial conditions of thenon-linear model.